Why does everyone suddenly want to be a coach?

 Whilst I tried to stop my eyes rolling all the way back into my brain, I can’t say I was surprised.
 I am aware of a high number of people seeking to enter the field and start their own coaching practice.

-I often get asked about my coaching qualification from people considering doing the same one, or have potential clients reach out for support building their own coaching business.
+I often get asked about my coaching qualification from people considering that coaching school, or have potential clients reach out for support building their own coaching business.
 Both my mum and stepmum have even sought my input on their journeys to training as coaches!
-Maybe you too are thinking about, or already building, your own coaching business.
+Maybe you too, are thinking about or already building your own coaching business.

-This satirical post made me chuckle titled “There’s nobody left to coach” poking fun at the idea of there being more business coaches than business owners living in Australia.
+This satirical post made me chuckle, “There’s nobody left to coach”, poking fun at the idea that there are more business coaches than business owners in Australia.
 There's a grain of truth in every joke, after all.

 As a coach, I’d be lying if I said this didn’t bother me at times.